Active Retrieval Augmented Generation: Introduction

-We ask the following question in this paper: can we create a simple and generic retrieval-augmented LM that \emph{actively decides when and what to retrieve} throughout the generation process, and are applicable to a variety of long-form generation tasks?
-We consider a new paradigm, active retrieval augmented generation.
-Our hypothesis regarding \emph{when to retrieve} is that LMs should retrieve information only when they lack the required knowledge to avoid unnecessary or inappropriate retrieval that occurs in passive retrieval-augmented LMs \cite{knnlm-2020-khandelwal,retro-borgeaud-2022,icrlm-ram-2023,ircot-trivedi-2022}.
-Given the observation that large LMs tend to be well-calibrated and low probability/confidence often indicates a lack of knowledge \cite{when-jiang-2021,mostlyknow-kadavath-2022}, we adopt an active retrieval strategy that only retrieves when LMs generate low-probability tokens.
-When deciding \emph{what to retrieve}, we argue that it is important to consider what LMs intend to generate in the future, as the goal of active retrieval is to benefit future generations.
+We ask the following question: can we create a simple and generic retrieval augmented LM that \emph{actively decides when and what to retrieve} throughout the generation process, and are applicable to a variety of long-form generation tasks?
+We provide a generalized view of active retrieval augmented generation.
+Our hypothesis regarding \emph{when to retrieve} is that LMs should retrieve information only when they lack the required knowledge to avoid unnecessary or inappropriate retrieval that occurs in passive retrieval augmented LMs \cite{knnlm-2020-khandelwal,retro-borgeaud-2022,icrlm-ram-2023,ircot-trivedi-2022}.
+Given the observation that large LMs tend to be well-calibrated and low probability/confidence often indicates a lack of knowledge \cite{mostlyknow-kadavath-2022}, we adopt an active retrieval strategy that only retrieves when LMs generate low-probability tokens.
+When deciding \emph{what to retrieve}, it is important to consider what LMs intend to generate in the future, as the goal of active retrieval is to benefit future generations.
 Therefore, we propose anticipating the future by generating a temporary next sentence, using it as a query to retrieve relevant documents, and then regenerating the next sentence conditioning on the retrieved documents.
 Combining the two aspects, we propose \textbf{F}orward-\textbf{L}ooking \textbf{A}ctive \textbf{RE}trieval augmented generation (\textbf{\ours}), as illustrated in \autoref{fig:illustration}. \ours iteratively generates \emph{a temporary next sentence}, use it as the query to retrieve relevant documents \emph{if it contains low-probability tokens} and regenerate the next sentence until reaches the end.

 \ours is applicable to any existing LMs at inference time without additional training.
 Considering the impressive performance achieved by GPT-3.5 \cite{instructgpt3-ouyang-2022} on a variety of tasks, we examine the effectiveness of our methods on \texttt{text-davinci-003}.
 We evaluate \ours on 4 diverse tasks/datasets involving generating long outputs, including multihop QA (2WikiMultihopQA), commonsense reasoning (StrategyQA), long-form QA (ASQA), and open-domain summarization (WikiAsp) \cite{2wikimultihopqa-ho-2020,strategyqa-geva-2021,asqa-stelmakh-2022,wikiasp-hayashi-2021}.
 Over all tasks, \ours achieves superior or competitive performance compared to single-time and multi-time retrieval baselines, demonstrating the effectiveness and generalizability of our method.